 The Master's Degree Program in Nutrition Interventions, Communication, and Behavior Change is a two-year academic program and is designed to prepare graduates for the growing job opportunities available to professionals trained to communicate sound nutrition information effectively.
 The program combines the expertise of Friedman's own internationally recognized faculty, and the enormous breadth of knowledge available across all the Tufts campuses with a wealth of opportunities for related work experience.
 Together, the combination of academic courses and practical experience prepares graduates for exciting and rewarding careers in which effective communication makes a difference.

 The Nutrition Interventions, Communication, and Behavior Change curriculum includes core courses in three broad areas: nutrition, study design and analysis, and communications and behavior change.
-Sixteen credits are required for the degree.
+Sixteen courses (48 credits) are required for the degree.
 The exact number of required courses will depend upon the student's prior academic preparation.
 Unless otherwise noted, each course is equivalent to one credit.
 A standardized training in ethical treatment of human subjects is also a requirement for graduation.

 Doctor of Philosophy

 Students enrolled in the doctoral program must have completed courses equivalent to the NICBC master's degree based on previous graduate-level coursework taken either at the Friedman School or elsewhere.
 Students entering at the Ph.D. level must complete or be exempted from all required courses of the M.S. curriculum.
 Students in the doctoral program must first pass a written and oral qualifying examination, and then complete and formally defend a doctoral dissertation based on original research.
+For more information about that application and admissions process for the doctoral program, please click HERE.